A 17th-Century Home, Restored with Care

 A New Chapter

-In recent years, we acquired the small house next door — a property that, over a century ago, was once part of the same building.
-The intention is to restore this space as a two-bedroom annex, blending it seamlessly with the main riad and continuing the story of the home with the same attention and care.
+Very recently , I acquired the small house next door — a ruined property that, over a century ago, was once part of my house .
+The intention is to restore this space as a two-bedroom house , continuing the story of the home with the same attention and care but with a more modern design twist .
+Work has commenced and due to be completed by the Spring of 2026.
+This time design work was done by architects Daniel Delgado and Dorine Senechal in conjunction with Salma Badrana of Terramana.
+Construction work by Pole Construction S.A.R.L